Sparse Polynomial Matrix Optimization: Introduction

 If a real-valued polynomial with $n$ variables can be represented as an \ac{SOS} of other real-valued polynomials, then the original polynomial is certifiably nonnegative over the space $\R^n$.
 The set of SOS polynomials over $\R^n$ is strictly contained in the set of nonnegative polynomials over $\R^n$ \cite{blekherman2006there}.
-Checking if a polynomial is an \ac{SOS} over $\R^n$ can be accomplished by solving a finite-dimensional convex optimization problem, which can be numerically treated using \ac{SDP} or nonsymmetric interior point methods \cite{lasserre2009moments, blekherman2012semidefinite}.
+Checking if a polynomial is an \ac{SOS} over $\R^n$ can be accomplished by solving a finite-dimensional convex optimization problem, which can be numerically treated using \ac{SDP} \cite{blekherman2012semidefinite}.
 SOS methods can also be used in the constrained setting to verify nonnegativity over basic semialgebraic sets.
-If the constraint set is compact and its representing constraints satisfy a real-algebraic Archimedean structure, then every positive polynomial over the basic semialgebraic set can have its positivity verified using SOS methods \cite{putinar1993compact} (though the polynomial degree needed to perform this verification could be exponential in $n$ and $d$ \cite{nie2007complexity}).
+If the constraint set is compact and its representing constraints satisfy a real-algebraic Archimedean structure, then every positive polynomial over the basic semialgebraic set can have its positivity verified using SOS methods \cite{putinar1993compact} (the polynomial degree needed to perform this verification is polynomial in the degree $d$ for fixed $n$ \cite{baldi2023effective}).